 No one likes catching a cold while on vacation.
 Whether you’re driving across the country or flying internationally, new places, lack of sleep, and exposure to new people (and new germs!) can increase your chances of getting sick.
 Make sure you’re giving your immune system the added boost it needs to keep your body healthy.

 When you don’t get enough sleep, it’s harder for your body to fight colds.
 (Sleep deprivation suppresses your immune system.)
 Aim for getting a full night’s sleep a few nights leading up to your travel date, and be sure to get enough rest once you arrive at your destination.

-For an extra boost to your immunity, increase your intake of Vitamin C. Eat foods high in Vitamin C (e.g., bell and chili peppers, kale, broccoli, strawberries, pineapples, and kiwis), or you can take Vitamin C tablets.
+For an extra boost to your immunity, eat foods high in vitamin C and other immunity-building nutrients, such as bell and chili peppers, kale, broccoli, strawberries, pineapples, and kiwis.

 5. Get your immunizations

 When’s the last time you got a flu shot?
-Make sure your shots and immunizations are up to date to prevent illness.
+Help prevent illness by making sure your shots and immunizations are up to date.